ajschrier/Projects/Numbers/README.md

 **Credit Card Validator** – Takes in a credit card number from a common credit card vendor (Visa, MasterCard, American Express, Discoverer) and validates it to make sure that it is a valid number (look into how credit cards use a checksum).

-**Tax Calculator** – Asks the user to enter a cost and either a country or state tax.
-It then returns the tax plus the total cost with tax.

 **Dijkstra’s Algorithm** – Create a program that finds the shortest path through a graph using its edges.